First Time In Ho Chi Minh City? You Need Our 1-2 Day Saigon Itinerary

 You can walk, or crawl through the Cu Chi Tunnels during this half-day out.
 You get to see a fair amount of US artillery.
 You can even shoot an AK-47 on-site!
 Enjoy the enthralling atmosphere before being further enlightened at the War Remnants Museum.

-I’d say Cu Chi Tunnels are a must for visitors here.
+We’d say Cu Chi Tunnels are a must for visitors here.
 Everything else is about choice.
-This museum is definitely a place for war enthusiasts or those looking for historical documents stored locally.
+This museum is a place for war enthusiasts or those looking for historical documents stored locally.
 This has some dark images, some areas of intrigue, and offers some moments of hope.

 The grounds have lots of US warplanes and there’s a replica war prison area to visit.
 Inside, the floors are separated into different areas.
 Each place gives a diverse perception of the Vietnam War.
 Some of the photos are shocking.
 The War Remnants Museum is enlightening.
 It isn’t for the faint-hearted.

-There’s a coffee house on the grounds for those who need a drink and bite to eat, especially if you’ve been to Cu Chi.
-Handmade souvenirs can be purchased long-serving victims of the Vietnam War inside.
+There’s a coffee house on the grounds for those who need a drink and something to eat, especially if you’ve been to Cu Chi.
+Handmade souvenirs can be purchased from long-serving victims of the Vietnam War inside.
 This place is quite an eye-opener.

 You can get a taxi here, or use a shared car app to book your ride.
-I put these places together, as these are next to each other.
+We put these places together, as these are next to each other.
 They are also open later than the government-operated tourist spots.
-This is architecture dating back to colonial french origins.
+This is architecture dating back to colonial French origins.

 Notre Dame Cathedral